 Mirror Pages: These are multiple pages with the same content across different URLs.
 This practice is also termed as deceptive by search engines.

-Duplicate Website Content: This is a duplicate content that is prevalent across the whole website.
-If your website contains a number of pages that has largely identical content, it will be considered as duplicate content by Google.
+Duplicate Website Content: This is duplicate content that is prevalent across the whole website.
+If your website contains a number of pages that has largely identical content, it will be considered duplicate content by Google.

 Duplicate Content Distribution: If the same article that is given on the website or other website is modified and distributed across all the distribution channels, it will be termed duplicate content distribution.
 Again, Google identifies the backlinks coming to your site, thus making your site suffer.